Kochise/win_portable/System/JoyToKey/Readme.txt

 (or simply go to JoyToKey menu "Help" -> "Purchase License Key")

-The price is $7.00, and it can be paid through share*it! or PayPal.
+The price is $7.00, and it can be paid through PayPal or MyCommerce(share-it).

-You can install and use JoyToKey on multiple PCs for your personal use.
+With one license purchase, you can install and use JoyToKey on multiple PCs as long as it's for your personal use.

 Your contribution is greatly appreciated and will be used to continue the development of JoyToKey.